huggingface/blog/jat.md

 ## Conclusions

-In this work, we introduced JAT, a multi-purpose transformer agent capable of playing video games, controlling a robot to perform a wide variety of tasks, understanding and executing commands in a simple navigation environment, and much more.
-We also released the JAT dataset, the first dataset for generalist agent training, containing hundreds of thousands of expert trajectories collected with expert agents.
+In this work, we introduced JAT, a multi-purpose transformer agent capable of mastering a wide variety of sequential decision-making tasks, and showing rudiementary capabilities in NLP and CV tasks.
+For all these tasks, JAT uses a single network.
+Our contributions include the release of expert RL agents, the JAT dataset, and the JAT model.
 We hope that this work will inspire future research in the field of generalist agents and contribute to the development of more versatile and capable AI systems.

 ## What's next?
 A request for research